June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 house, that unless there is food in our hands being shown to him he just looks at us as if to say "You crazy humans you think I'm dumb enough to do a trick

-until he is full, which trust me we always run out of treats long before he gets full.
-Today we took a nice leisurely bike ride around the campground with Cody on
+so until he is full, which trust me we always run out of treats long before he gets full.
+Today we took a nice leisurely bike ride around the campground with Cody

-Frank's handlebars.
-This park is enormous, and since we wanted to check out more than what was just on the small roads around us we had to put him away for
+on Frank's handlebars.
+This park is enormous, and since we wanted to check out more than what was just on the small roads around us we had to put him away

-campground.
+the campground.
 The hills were pretty steep, so it felt as you were flying while you went down them.
-Of course about halfway down we realized that we must go back
+Of course about halfway down we realized that we must go

-up these same hills to get home.
-This caused them to loose a little appeal, but we needed a good workout since we had been sitting still the last two days so we
+back up these same hills to get home.
+This caused them to loose a little appeal, but we needed a good workout since we had been sitting still the last two days

-decided to fly down the rest of the hills.
+so we decided to fly down the rest of the hills.
 The Ohio River is enormous, and quite wide in most places.
-We stopped at one point on a rocky shore before heading
+We stopped at one point on a rocky shore before

-back up the hill to put our toes in the water.
-Just then a train came around the corner, so since we hadn't taken off the shoes yet we ran up a bit of a hill to watch
+heading back up the hill to put our toes in the water.
+Just then a train came around the corner, so since we hadn't taken off the shoes yet we ran up a bit of a

-the train go by and once it passed we mounted up for the trek home.
+hill to watch the train go by and once it passed we mounted up for the trek home.
 Boy were the legs burning half way home.
-In times like these I really really miss the
+In times like these I really really

-Spinning classes I used to teach.
+miss the Spinning classes I used to teach.
 There's no workout like a 45 minute Spinning class to get the blood running and the fat melting.
-Once we hit the top of the
+Once we hit the top

-second enormous hill, home was close.
+of the second enormous hill, home was close.
 It turned out to be a bit of a downhill for the last section which was music to our legs.
-Once we got back to the campsite
+Once we got back to the

-the birds came back out, Cody helped start a fire with Frank while Abbey and I searched the woods behind us for kindling.
-There were old dried out branches all
+campsite the birds came back out, Cody helped start a fire with Frank while Abbey and I searched the woods behind us for kindling.
+There were old dried out

-over the place since there are tons and tons of trees everywhere, so we had enough wood to keep the fire burning long into the night.
-It's been awhile since we
+branches all over the place since there are tons and tons of trees everywhere, so we had enough wood to keep the fire burning long into the night.
+It's been

-just sat by a fire and read.
+awhile since we just sat by a fire and read.
 The days are nice and long now and the sun doesn't go down here until around 9:15 which is wonderful.
-It sure bets those darn days
+It sure bets

 A crescent moon peeks through the trees